 Much to Ella’s chagrin, Mr. Rainwater gets involved in the local politics, which include conflicts over a very distasteful (and historically authentic!) government program to help farmers and ranchers; the tension between rich and poor; and the hostility between black and white.
 He also takes time to help Ella’s autistic son Solly.

 Ella has tried to keep her emotions bottled off all these lonely years struggling to support herself and her son, and had built a wall of protection around her heart.
 But David Rainwater teaches her that life is like Hemingway’s A Farewell to Arms: even knowing the ending is sad, why deprive oneself of the beauty of the story?

-Evaluation: Staci called this “a little gem” and I agree.
+Evaluation: I’ve seen this called “a little gem” and I agree.
 Definitely worth the short time it takes to read.
 Don’t forget the Kleenex.